2018 AFJ Annual Conference Agenda September 25-30

 Tuesday, September 25

-1-4 p.m., AFJ BOARD MEETING by invitation only, Sheraton Grand Phoenix
+1-4 p.m., AFJ Board Meeting, invitation only, Sheraton Grand Phoenix, North Mountain Room.

-5-8 p.m., OPENING RECEPTION at the Musical Instrument Museum in north Phoenix, a global treasure featuring an astonishing array of musical instruments, exhibits and galleries.
+5:30-8 p.m., OPENING RECEPTION at the Musical Instrument Museum in north Phoenix, a global treasure featuring an astonishing array of musical instruments, exhibits and galleries.
 Since the museum opened in 2010 – the largest of its kind – the museum’s restaurant, Café Allegro, has focused on sourcing produce and proteins from the local area.
-Join the AFJ Board and sponsors Bon Appétit Management Company and the Arizona Vignerons Alliance for a stimulating evening of music, hors d’oeuvres and Arizona wines.
+Join the AFJ Board and sponsors Bon Appétit Management Company, the Arizona Craft Brewers Guild and Arizona Vignerons Alliance for a stimulating evening of music, hors d’oeuvres and some of the most exciting beer and wine Arizona has to offer.

-5 p.m.
-Buses load at Sheraton Grand Phoenix
+8 p.m.
+Buses load at MIM for return to Sheraton Grand Phoenix

 Wednesday, September 26